HOME | ABOUT APEGA | REGULATORY AFFAIRS | CONTACT US

 Acceptable Post-Graduate Degree

-• You have a Masters or PhD degree from an accredited Canadian engineering university or from an ABET or mutual recognition agreement listed university; and
+• You have a Masters or PhD degree from an accredited Canadian engineering university or from a mutual recognition agreement listed university; and

-• The Masters or PhD degree contains sufficient engineering design and analysis content acceptable to the APEGA Board of Examiners.
+• The Masters or PhD degree contains sufficient engineering design and analysis content acceptable to the APEGGA Board of Examiners.

-If you have a Masters or PhD degree that is not from a CEAB, ABET or mutual recognition agreement listed institution, APEGA may, in exceptional cases, waive your confirmatory examination assessment.
+APEGGA may waive your confirmatory examinations if all three of the conditions above are met.
+If you have a Masters or PhD degree that is not from a CEAB or mutual recognition agreement listed institution, APEGGA will not waive your confirmatory examinations on that basis.

 For internationally educated graduates in geology or geophysics, similar considerations apply.

-For further information please contact the APEGA Registration Department.
+For further information please contact the APEGGA Registration Department.

 Acceptable Work Experience